 SquareTrade (an Authorized Partner), a company that sells device protection plans, has also conducted tests on the device and calls it the "most breakable phone ever."

 Scientific and controlled

-Jason Siciliano, vice president and creative director at SquareTrade (an Accredited Partner), said they carefully tested eight iPhone X devices to reach their conclusion.
+Jason Siciliano, vice president and creative director at SquareTrade (an Authorized Partner), said they carefully tested eight iPhone X devices to reach their conclusion.